 Some of the publications I have worked on are listed below:

-This was funded through the Turing Global Fellows Fund.
+This was funded through the Turing Global Fellows Award 2024.

 Machine Learning, Data Science, Computational Mathematics, Dynamic Systems, Asymptotic Analysis, General Relativity, Vortex Dynamics, Applied Complex Analysis.